Q: What is a novel coronavirus?

-The CDC is also requiring that persons who have traveled to CDC listed countries and persons returning from travel on cruise ships even if they are well that they stay home for 14 days after entering the U.S. and self-monitor for signs and symptoms of disease.
+The CDC is also requiring that persons who have traveled to CDC listed countries and persons returning from travel on cruise ships, even if they are well, stay home for 14 days after entering the U.S. and self-monitor for signs and symptoms of disease.
 If you develop signs and symptoms of COVID-19 you should call ahead to your healthcare professional and tell him or her about your symptoms and travel history.

 Q: Am I at risk for COVID-19 from an imported or domestic package or product?

 A: We still do not know a lot about how the COVID-19 spreads.
 However, based on what we know about other similar coronaviruses, there is likely a very low risk of spread from products or packaging that are domestic or imported.

 Q: Will warm weather stop the outbreak of COVID-19?

 A: It is not yet known if weather and temperature affect the spread of COVID-19.
 At this time, it is not known whether the spread of COVID-19 will decrease when the weather becomes warmer.

 Q: What risks do imported animals or animal products pose?

 A: CDC does not have any evidence at this time to suggest that imported animals or animal products pose a risk for spreading COVID-19 in the United States.

 Q: Can I travel to the United States with pets during the COVID-19 outbreak?